 To Prepare:

-- Place lid on top and place nozzle in Sealing position.
-Press Soup or Manual and cook for 15 minutes on high pressure.
+2. Place lid on top and place nozzle in sealing position.
+Cook for 15 minutes on high pressure.
 Let soup release steam naturally.

 No Comments